 These savory caramelized onions and mushrooms are the perfect topping or easy side dish for steaks and burgers, and leftovers can dress up quesadillas, sandwiches, and more.

 I make this earthy, savory, and naturally sweet dish basically every time my store has mushrooms marked down.
 They're so easy and simple to make, and add so much savory flavor to so many different dishes.
-They of course are the perfect side dish for steak or pork chops, and aside from maybe cheese nothing makes a burger better.
+They of course are the perfect side dish for steak or pork tenderloin, and aside from maybe cheese nothing makes a burger better.
 This recipe makes a pretty large batch so that there's extras to use in tri-tip sandwiches, add into crescent sandwiches, make french onion soup, or toss into a pasta dish later in the week.

 Why you'll love this recipe: